bcgov/ExchangeLabOps/README.md

 This Repo contains resources the Lab Operations team makes available for Lab Residents who are going on this journey, community members, and those curious about how we run the lab.
 We always welcome feedback!

-If you are OnBoarding to the Lab, please start here: https://trello.com/b/XlAXaWkK/csi-lab-onboarding
+If you are OnBoarding to the Lab, please start here: https://trello.com/b/XlAXaWkK/exchange-lab-onboarding

-Contact the lab at CSILab@gov.bc.ca
+Contact the lab at ExchangeLab@gov.bc.ca

 For developer specific resources, please see the [DevHub](http://developer.gov.bc.ca)